kelapa148/web/_data/people/iful.md

 order: 4
 ---

-Iful is a informatics engineering major at Muhammadiyah University of Makassar, Makassar.
-He worked on the organization of The Twelfth Edition of the COCONUT computer club.
+Iful is a informatics engineering major at Muhammadiyah University of Makassar (UNISMUH).
+He worked on the organization of The Twelfth Edition of the COCONUT Computer Club.

-Nurman focuses on blockchain research, especially web3. he has an interest in the frontend field by collaborating continuously
+Iful focuses on blockchain research, especially web3. he has an interest in the frontend field by collaborating continuously